AlexBunnyGD/mastersheets-lib/README.md

 Once you have made changes to your code, you can push your code to Apps Scripts by running `npx clasp push`.

 !
 Be aware, this will overwrite all changes made directly on Apps Scripts, so be sure you are not losing anything before running this command !

+## Deploying the project

+Run `npx clasp deploy -d MastersheetLib`.
+This will make a new version of the script and deploy it as a library.